Elvira Chaudoir: Espionage

 Bored in England, Chaudoir spent much of her time gambling, losing, and complaining that because she was Peruvian, she could not find interesting work.
 An RAF officer overheard her complaints and her name was passed around until it reached Lieutenant Colonel Claude Edward Marjoribanks Dansey, the assistant chief of MI6, who made contact with Chaudoir using the pseudonym "Mr. Masefield".
 After mentioning his awareness of her financial difficulties, Dansey convinced Chaudoir to work for MI6, pointing out that as her father was currently the Peruvian chargé d'affaires to the Vichy government and she had a Peruvian passport, she could travel to France under the pretext of visiting him.

 Dansey suggested that she let herself be recruited by the Germans so she could provide false intelligence to the Germans on behalf of MI6.
 Chaudoir was taught how to use invisible ink to send reports hidden within innocuous letters.
 Her first code name was "Cyril".
 Chaudoir's case officers were Christopher Harmer and Hugh Astor.

 Chaudoir returned to France.
 In spring of 1941, Chaudoir was approached by Henri Chauvel, an unscrupulous French collaborator.
 Through Chauvel, Chaudoir became acquainted with Helmut Bleil, a German spy who went by the nickname of "Bibi".
 After several dates, Bleil suggested that Chaudoir might make money by providing political, financial, and industrial information about Britain to his unnamed "friends".
 Chaudoir's father had served in England as a Peruvian diplomat before being assigned to Vichy France.
 The Abwehr were interested in Chaudoir because of the perception that she had access to influential diplomatic circles.
 Bleil gave Chaudoir the code name of "Dorette" and arranged for her to receive £100 a month disguised as alimony payments.
 Bleil provided Chaudoir with a bottle of invisible ink which she was to use in letters to Chauvel who would pass them on to Bleil.

 Chaudoir returned to England and reported to MI6, who debriefed her and handed her to MI5 to be put to use as a double agent.
 MI5's investigation into her background registered concern about her "lesbian tendencies" and they were unable to confirm Bleil's relationship with the German government.
 Chaudoir had a reputation as a frivolous, spendthrift socialite with "a colourful sex life".
+She was in a relationship with Monica Sheriffe, who was part of the Mayfair horsey set and a friend of the royal family.
+Chaudoir left instructions that "if anything is to happen to me, tell Monica Sheriffe" although MI5 didn't think Sherrife was aware of Chaudoir's espionage work.
 The MI5 investigation concluded, "She is merely a member of the international smart gambling set."
-Despite objections by John Cecil Masterman, Chaudoir was added to the Double-Cross System team on October 28, 1942, with a new code name, "Bronx", after the cocktail.
+Despite objections by John Cecil Masterman, Chaudoir was added to the Double-Cross System team on 28 October 1942 with a new code name, "Bronx", after the cocktail.
 She was given a cover job at the BBC.